|Oracle8i Time Series User's Guide

 This approach (Approach 2) to deriving calendar exceptions has the following requirements:

-Product-developer functions, described in Section 2.7.2, let you modify and expand the Time Series cartridge capabilities.
+Product-developer functions, described in Section 2.9.2, let you modify and expand the Oracle8i Time Series capabilities.
 For example, an ISV could develop additional time series analysis functions by calling product-developer functions.

 The following example shows the use of the IsValidDate, NumTstampsBetween, and OffsetDate product-developer functions in a PL/SQL implementation of the Lead function.
-The Lead function inputs a time series and a lead_date, and returns a time series where the starting timestamp is the lead_date.
+The Lead function accepts an input time series and a lead_date, and returns a time series where the starting timestamp is the lead_date.
 (Note that to simplify the presentation, some error checking has been omitted.)

 create function Lead (ts ORDSYS.ORDTNumSeries, lead_date date) return ORDSYS.ORDTNumSeries is i integer; outts ORDSYS.ORDTNumSeries; /* Temporary Storage for Result */ new_tstamp date; /* Changeable version of lead_date */ last_lead_date date; /* Last timestamp of the output time series*/ first_tstamp date; /* First timestamp of the input time series */ last_index integer; /* Last index of the input time series */ last_tstamp date; /* Last timestamp of the input time series */ units integer; /* Number of timestamps between input and output time series */ ERR_LEAD_TSTAMP_BOUNDS constant integer := 20540; ERR_LEAD_TSTAMP_BOUNDS_MSG constant varchar2(100) := 'Projected lead timestamp beyond calendar bounds'; begin first_tstamp :=ts.series(1).tstamp; last_index :=ts.series.last; last_tstamp :=ts.series(last_index).tstamp; if ORDSYS.Calendar.IsValidDate(ts.cal, lead_date) = 0 then Raise_Application_Error(ERR_LEAD_TSTAMP_BOUNDS, ERR_LEAD_TSTAMP_BOUNDS_MSG); end if; /* units is the number of timestamps between the first timestamp of the input time series and lead_date. */ units := ORDSYS.Calendar.NumTimeStampsBetween(ts.cal, first_tstamp, lead_date); last_lead_date := ORDSYS.Calendar.OffsetDate(ts.cal, last_tstamp, units); if last_lead_date is null then Raise_Application_Error(ERR_LEAD_TSTAMP_BOUNDS, ERR_LEAD_TSTAMP_BOUNDS_MSG); end if; /* Instantiate output time series. */ outts := ORDSYS.ORDTNumSeries('Lead Result', ts.cal, ORDSYS.ORDTNumTab()); outts.series.extend(last_index); /* Assign the first timestamp of the output time series to first_lead_date.
 Copy value from input time series to output time series. */ new_tstamp := lead_date; outts.series(1) := ORDSYS.ORDTNumCell(new_tstamp, ts.series(1).value); /* Assign subsequent timestamps by calling OffsetDate with the previous date and an offset of 1. */ for i in 2..outts.series.last loop new_tstamp := ORDSYS.Calendar.OffsetDate(ts.cal, outts.series(i-1).tstamp, 1); outts.series(i) := ORDSYS.ORDTNumCell(new_tstamp, ts.series(i).value); end loop; return(outts); end;